 Children’s own discovery is facilitated through their engagement in their work rather than from constant direct instruction from an educator.
 In this way, educators function as facilitators of learning rather than authoritative teachers.
 This approach shifts the doing to the child (and does not assume the child is an empty vessel needing to be filled with knowledge) and cultivates self esteem and intrinsic motivation in addition to enhanced cognition and overall development.

 Most importantly, Montessori programs correctly executed focus on respect for the child, working with great intention, and offering rich environments for exploration and learning.

-the nest offers weekly extracurricular classes in the way of yoga, music, physical education, and art as part of our core program.
+the nest offers weekly extracurricular classes in the way of music, yoga, martial arts, physical education, and art as part of our core program.

 At a special time each day, all children are encouraged to take time to rest, relax, and reflect.
 Children practice mindful meditation (also known as secular meditation or breathing on purpose) on a daily basis to help them calm their bodies, re-center, and self regulate big emotions.
 Mindful meditation encompasses our teaching of peace, love and kindness through our thoughts, words and actions.
 Peace is at the core of our curriculum, and we use this time as a reminder to be still and listen to the world around us.
 We listen to sounds and stories from different cultures and start and end meditation and reflection in silent sitting…

 |11:35||morning children picked up|

 |11:50 – 12:00||afternoon children dropped off|

 |1:30 – 1:45||mindfulness|

 |1:45 – 2:45||work|